PLAN YOUR VISIT

 Hopton Hall is a historic treasure on the edge of the beautiful Peak District, with over 600 years of history as the former home of the Gell family – one of Derbyshire’s most well-known families.
 Over the years, it’s welcomed some famous guests too, including Oliver Cromwell, Mary Queen of Scots and Queen Caroline.

-Today, the gardens are lovingly looked after by our Manager, Spencer, who has restored the formal areas and added plenty of new features.
+Today, the gardens are managed by our Estate Director Spencer Tallis and his team.
+Over the last 27 years they have lovingly restored the formal areas and added plenty of new features.
 The one-acre walled garden is a highlight, filled with over 2,000 rose bushes in 40 beds, all framed by 5,000 perfectly clipped box plants.

 You can follow around 2 km of winding paths through the gardens – past the croquet lawn, rose walk, ponds, a wildlife lake, arboretum, laburnum tunnel, birch avenue and more.
 It’s a lovely place to visit in the summer, with something new to discover around every corner.